-1.21.
+1.22.
 INVENTORIES

 Inventories comprise current assets held for sale, consumption or distribution during the ordinary course of business.
+Inventories shall be recognised as an asset if, and only if, it is probable that future economic benefits or service potential associated with the item will flow to the entity, and the cost of the inventories can be measured reliably.
 Inventories are initially recognised at cost.
 Cost generally refers to the purchase price, plus non-recoverable taxes, transport costs and any other costs in bringing the inventories to their current location and condition.
 Where inventory is manufactured, constructed or produced, the cost includes the cost of labour, materials and overheads used during the manufacturing process.

-Where inventory is acquired by the municipality for no or nominal consideration (i.e. a non-exchange transaction), the cost is deemed to be equal to the fair value of the item on the date acquired.
+Where inventory is acquired by the Municipality for no or nominal consideration (i.e. a non-exchange transaction), the cost is deemed to be equal to the fair value of the item on the date acquired.

-1.21.2 Subsequent Measurement
+1.22.2 Subsequent Measurement

 Inventories, consisting of consumable stores, raw materials, work-in-progress and finished goods, are valued at the lower of cost and net realisable value unless they are to be distributed at no or nominal charge, in which case they are measured at the lower of cost and current replacement cost.
-Redundant and slow-moving inventories are identified and written down in this way.
+Redundant and slow-moving inventories are identified and written down.
 Differences arising on the valuation of inventory are recognised in the Statement of Financial Performance in the year in which they arose.
 The amount of any reversal of any write-down of inventories arising from an increase in net realisable value or current replacement cost is recognised as a reduction in the amount of inventories recognised as an expense in the period in which the reversal occurs.